vlbee/nhshackday-eyeguide/README.md

 `styled-components` and `normalize.css` used for styling.
 **GraphQL** used to process the markdown files.

+Possibilities for further development include converting the site to Progressive Wep App for offline usage on mobile devices and integrate GUI CMS to add and edit content.

 ## The Challenge

 The first wednesday of August is called Black Wednesday.
 This is the national junior doctor migration day to a new hospital or straight off the boat from medical school.
 It is the worst day to work as a doctor, and the worse day to be sick as a patient.
 In the UK, each trust, hospital, clinic, subspecialy clinic have their own set of guidelines.
-These maticulously designed, evidence based clinical treatment guidelines SHOULD be valuable information that saves patients lives, or sight in our case, but its presentation is so cumbersome it is often unused.
+These meticulously designed, evidence based clinical treatment guidelines SHOULD be valuable information that saves patients lives, or sight in our case, but its presentation is so cumbersome it is often unused.
 Leading to unstandardised care and managment planning for patients.
 Especially on Black Wednesday.

 Clinical Guidelines used in NHS Trusts are usually incredibly long, in PDF format and to access, requires navigating through different links on the trust intranet on a trust computer (after logging in).